Your degree in Speech Sciences

 • Applying analytical and logical thinking to the in-depth study of language and expression

-• Conducting research, collecting analyzing data, and presenting information across various subjects
+• Conducting research, collecting and analyzing data, and presenting information across various subjects

-• Articulating complex patterns, as well as synthesizing and interpreting large amounts of complex data
+• Explaining complex patterns, as well as synthesizing and interpreting large amounts of complex data

 • Clear and concise written communication that draws on a deep understanding of language and linguistic theory